Minimega12121/blockchain-rust/README.md

-a simple blockchain demo for learning
+A simple blockchain demo for learning learned from Go&Rusty Yt

 # blockchain-rust -